-Your LinkedIn Summary is too important to leave blank.
+Your LinkedIn Summary, now called About, is too important to leave blank.
 And a couple of short sentences won’t cut it either.

 Get ideas and inspiration on what should go in this important section of your LinkedIn profile.

-When it comes to writing your LinkedIn Summary, short and sweet isn’t the best strategy.
+When it comes to writing your LinkedIn About section, short and sweet isn’t the best strategy.
 In fact, it may be hurting you.